Beautiful concept stores in Amsterdam

 Cottoncake, 1e van der Helststraat 76 hs

-At Pluk, you can shop, eat and then shop again.
-The cosy café and shop located on the Canal Ring is charmingly and chaotically stocked — shelves, countertops and even the floor — with pastel-hued home goods, kitchenware, stationery and gifts.
-Everywhere you turn, there’s a new and unique product to admire.
+Something in between a stylish gift shop and the most instagrammable café imaginable, Pluk lets you shop, eat and then shop again.
+The cosy store located on the Canal Ring is charmingly and chaotically stocked — shelves, countertops and even the floor — with pastel-hued home goods, kitchenware, stationery and gifts.
+Foodwise, treat yourself to a nutrient-packed smoothie bowl sprinkled with edible glitter, poké bowl or cake with lashings of icing.

 Pluk, Reestraat 19